-The Pacesetters invited 30 members of MixCity, the Women’s Leadership Group at BNP Paribas, to an interactive workshop on Feburary 15th with Cathy Salit, CEO of Performance of a Lifetime.
-FWA Relationship Manager Donna La Spina invited the Women’s Group so that they could interact with the Pacesetters and gain some new learning as well.
+The Pacesetters invited 25 members of BNP Paribas’ women’s ERG, MixCity, the bank’s women’s networking group, to an interactive workshop on Febuary 15th with Cathy Salit, CEO of Performance of a Lifetime.
+BNP Paribas’ FWA Liaison Donna La Spina invited the MixCity members so that they could interact with the Pacesetters and gain some new learning as well.

 Cathy set the context for the session by explaining that playing as a child is essential for creative, cognitive and critical development.
 She explained that we relate to a child in who they are becoming.
 They don’t understand us since we speak to them the way they are becoming, sometimes with non-sensical sounds and language.
 It’s difficult for adults to play and improvise because we worry about so many things.
 She introduced the concept of the Becoming Principle which is who we are and who we are not yet.
 Cathy challenged the group to stretch, experiment, and do things that don’t always feel natural or comfortable.

 The group participated in three interactive sessions using theatrical performance techniques.
 The first was “Who I Am, What I Believe”.
 We can break from our scripts and push the envelope to positively contribute to the conversation by following on to what someone says.
 In the second exercise, the group practiced mirroring with a partner, which illustrated that we can give ourselves the right to slow down.
 Mirroring is about being present and focused on every conversation.
 The last exercise was a conversation with a time traveler.
 In conversation, there is a tendency to use jargon which can be alienating.
 In other situations, specialized language may be used that is specific to a business and not understood by everyone.
 This exercise forced more clarity in communications and helped to eliminate some of the assumptions we make when we speak with others.